mjeanmar/mdi-basic-training/_docs/mdi-pipelines/yaml-files.md

 ```

 That's all we're going to say!
 YAML is extremely intuitive,
-you will naturally understand how to read and write it.
+you will quickly understand how to read and write it.

 Just remember to choose a fixed-width indentation,
 either 2 or 4 spaces per your preference, and stick with it.